How to Keep Your Dog Smelling Fresh

 - Use a non-slip mat or place a towel in the tub to prevent injuries.

-- A gentle shampoo made especially for dogs cleans without stripping the fur and skin of essential oils.
+- Gentle dog shampoos clean without stripping the fur and skin of essential oils.

 - Avoid water in the ears - small pieces of cotton can help keep them dry.